piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Obviously, as an early stage startup accelerator, we spend far more time with mentors than advisors.
 In our world, we define a Mentor as an individual who volunteers his or her time to provide a startup with opinions, criticism, and feedback on problems, opportunities, or quandaries.

-# tl;dr Mentors are volunteers who provide opinions to Founders
+# tl;dr Mentors are volunteers who provide opinions to Founders.

 Mentors tend to provide feedback in the form of “If I were in your shoes…”, “Here’s what I’d suggest…”, or “I remember being in a similar situation.
 Here’s how we handled it….”